-The charitable remainder trusts assets are valued using a valuation model that calculates the net present value of estimated future cash flows and are classified as Level 2 (See Note 6).
+The beneficial interest in trusts assets are valued using a valuation model that calculates the net present value of estimated future cash flows and are classified as Level 2 (See Note 6).

 The life insurance premium account is discounted based on life expectancy of the insured and are classified as Level 2 (See Note 7).